If you are dealing with the problem of WiFi Not Working on iPhone or iPad, you can find below the steps to fix the problem.

-Powering OFF iPhone and Restarting it back again helps in clearing out stuck programs and processes, which might be causing network connectivity issues on your device.
+Powering OFF iPhone and Restarting it back again helps in clearing out stuck programs and processes, which might be causing WiFi connectivity issues on your device.

 Wait for 30 seconds and Restart iPhone by pressing the power button.

-Unplug the Modem/Router from its power supply source > Wait for 60 seconds and reconnect the Modem/Router back to its Power Supply Source.
+Unplug the Modem/Router from its power supply source > Wait for 30 seconds and reconnect Modem/Router back to its Power Supply Source.